Superfood Bread – Gluten-free Vegan Oat & Seeds Bread (no flour or yeast!)

 TIPS:

-To make the seedy version, mix all the dry ingredients without grinding them first, add melted coconut oil and water, and mix everything together vigorously.
-Continue with the rest of the recipe.
+- To make the seedy version, mix all the dry ingredients without grinding them first, add melted coconut oil and water, and mix

-almonds or hazelnuts (or a mix of both) instead of walnuts.
+- Feel free to use almonds or hazelnuts (or a mix of both) instead of walnuts.
 If you can't tolerate nuts, replace them with more sunflower seeds, or pumpkin seeds!

 - Instead of chia seeds, you could use hemp seeds or even desiccated coconut.